MngSebastian/stock-market/README.md

 ## Usage

-run npm start or go to https://stock-market-tau.vercel.app/ (DEPRECATED, Invalid APi Key)
+run npm start or go to https://stock-market-tau.vercel.app/ (The App is DEPRECATED due to Invalid APi Key) Scroll Down in the README file to see it.

 ## Features